mzakyz666/site/content/about/_index.md

 * Digital Civility: Making the Internet Safer from MVA
 * Security Fundamentals from MVA
 * Security in the Enterprise from MVA
-* Speaker Cyber Security Seminar "Security in a Serious Way" 2017
+* Speaker Cyber Security Seminar "Security in a Serious Way" 2017 at Universitas Perjuangan
 * Speaker "NGABUBUR-IT: Sharing Session About IT & Cyber Security" at SMK NU Tasikmalaya

 # Favorite Music